Tips for integrating user research and testing into an agile development process

 2. Recruit a panel of participants

-Typically, recruiting participants for user studies takes time and lengthens the user testing process.
+Typically, recruiting participants for user studies takes time and lengthens the user research and testing process.
 It can accelerate timescales to maintain a panel of users willing to attend user sessions, and help test the design, at relatively short notice.

 3. Do it RITE